boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/delete-custom-widget.md

   ![Delete Icon](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/delete-icon.png)

  > **NOTE:** The custom widget will be deleted only within the particular tenant alone.
-This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.